culanomeara/lets-talk-about-lego/README.md

 # Let's Talk About Lego

 This site is for those that are curious about LEGO and specifically for those that are curious about why a middle-aged man would love it so much.
 I will walk you through my life in LEGO.
-The site will give you a whistlestop tour of the most significant/memorable LEGO sets I own from childhood to now and hopfeully give you a sense of the lifelong appeal of LEGO.
-I hope you enjoy the journey...
+The site will give the user a whistlestop tour of the most significant/memorable LEGO sets I own from childhood to now and hopefully give them a sense of the lifelong appeal of LEGO.
+Enjoy the journey...